 - leaving it as is from the grocery store (guilty AF)

 Not going to lie, I didn't make it a priority to learn how to keep my cilantro fresh for longer than a week, until this pandemic hit!
-I am very thankful for companies like Farm Fresh To You who are able to deliver fresh groceries.
+I am very thankful for companies like Farm Fresh To You which are able to deliver fresh groceries.
 Even then, keeping cilantro fresh became a priority.

 - After purchasing and coming home, unwrap the cilantro from the bundle and shake off any excess water that you may have brought home (in a sink or outside).

 - Cut the ends off of the cilantro and take out any yellow or brown ends/leaves.

 - Lay the cilantro on a hand towel and let it air dry for no more than an hour or two (until the water is completely dry)

 - Grab this towel or something similar and lay it flat on a counter space.

 - Lay the cilantro evenly on top of the towel with stems all on one side and tips on the other.